Valencian Community: Institutions of government: La Generalitat

 In the process whereby democracy was restored in Spain between 1975 and 1978, the nationalist and regionalist parties pressed to grant home rule to certain territories in Spain.
 The constitution of 1978 opened a legal way for autonomous communities to be formed from provinces with common historical and cultural links.
-In recognition of the Valencian Community as a nationality of Spain, and in accordance to the second article of the Spanish Constitution which grants autonomy to the "nationalities and regions" that compose the Spanish nation, Valencia was granted self-government and constituted itself as an autonomous community in 1982, with the promulgation of its first Statute of Autonomy, the basic organic law, later approved by the General Courts of Spain.
+In recognition of the Valencian Community as a nationality of Spain, and in accordance to the second article of the Spanish Constitution which grants autonomy to the "nationalities and regions" that compose the Spanish nation, Valencia was granted self-government and constituted itself as an autonomous community in 1982, with the promulgation of its first Statute of Autonomy, the basic organic law, later approved by the Cortes Generales of Spain.

 All autonomous communities were organized politically within a parliamentary system; that is, the executive branch of government.
 The "President" is dependent on the direct support of the legislative power, whose members elect him by majority.

 A new Statute of Autonomy was promulgated in 2006.
 The government of Valencia is represented by the Generalitat Valenciana (statutorily referred to simply as La Generalitat) constituted by three institutions: